vanus-labs/vanus-connect/connectors/source-github/README.md

 The GitHub Source is a [Vanus Connector](https://www.vanus.dev/introduction/concepts#vanus-connect) which aims to retrieve GitHub webhook events and transform them into CloudEvents based on the [CloudEvents Adapter specification](https://github.com/cloudevents/spec/blob/main/cloudevents/adapters/github.md) by wrapping the body of the original request into the data field.

-An original GitHub webhook event looks like:
+An original GitHub webhook event looks like this:

 ```JSON
 {